 Its closure was a severe blow to Waltham Abbey’s employment opportunities and the industrial base in the town centre slowly declined.

 Since the end of World War ll, there has been increasing demand for property in the quiet rural areas, yet each has preserved its identity.

-Our long history is recorded in our Museum and the ancient Waltham Bible is always on display.
-We are also able to enjoy the Museum’s wide variety of exhibitions that are a regular feature of the town’s events.
+Our long history is recorded at the Epping Forest District Museum in Sun Street, where we are also able to enjoy the Museum’s wide variety of exhibitions that are a regular feature of the town’s events.

 But our fortune is not confined to ancient history.
 In the middle of the last century, the dream of a Lee Valley Regional Park became a reality and, today, covering 26 miles and 10,000 acres of beautiful riverside from the River Thames to Ware, with Waltham Abbey in the centre, is a swathe of protected land.